 Lastly, the bad part about this new program can be best summarized by the old proverb “if it ain’t broke don’t fix it.”
 Most PPC agencies and Google Ads experts spend hours and hours properly structuring accounts, employing best practices, and implementing creative strategies.
 For me personally, the last thing I want is someone else in the account making unwarranted adjustments.

-If you're one of those advertisers who's on the fence about opting-in or out of this program, consider my 4-hour online training course as means to help you master the Google Ads platform and take ownership of your account.
+If you’re one of those advertisers who’s on the fence about opting-in or out of this program, consider my free Google Ads course as means to help you master the Google Ads platform and take ownership of your account.